 Important note: All employees of the University of Washington are required by Washington State law to report child abuse and neglect in all circumstances by either calling Child Protective Services or the police.
 In situations involving a UW program, employee, student, volunteer, or facility, UW employees must also contact SafeCampus, the University's violence prevention and response program.
 Employees may also consult with SafeCampus around concerns for the safety and well-being of students for the purpose of receiving advice about how to best provide resources and support.

-Personal Response Question:
+Personal Response Questions:

 The Application